Search This Blog

 According to the Stanford Parkinson's Community Outreach programme in California, PwP "want to remain as independent for as long as possible."
 To support this belief as well as the notion of "Assisted Daily Living" (ADL), they have produced a PwP-friendly booklet entitled Be Independent (2009).
 It is very useful because, as you can see, the language used is simple and the many, accompanying hand-drawn illustrations are apt.
 I have found and used a number of their practical tips.

 A few years ago, my wife diplomatically introduced the topic of caregiving and then, soon afterwards, introduced a caregiver, NM.
 Naturally, I was certain about the "Daily Living" but completely uncertain about the "Assisted" part.
-Well, grudgingly, I agreed to the idea, a trial period followed and now I would lost without her, even though she only spends part of the weekdays with me!
+Well, grudgingly, I agreed to the idea, a trial period followed and now I would be lost without her, even though she only spends part of the weekdays with me!
 The timing of her arrival and presence as a caregiver was perfect, given my growing Dependence - since late last year - on someone to help me to shower and to dress.

 In conclusion, I have now become Dependent on and enjoy being assisted by NM, so far less stressed about my state of assisted daily living.
 I accept that I'm a PwP: I am 72 years old, on a drug-free PD regime, and my brain and memory are still good, as is my handwriting.
 There is much for which I am grateful.
 So having to rely on assisted daily living has become part of my being a PwP!
 So, I'm unable to drive, I walk funny and I have visible tremors but, I am a PwP!!!